Our mission: creating holidays made differently in Scotland, Ireland, England & Wales.

 We enjoy unusual combinations – perhaps this stems from an early recce visit in the Scottish Highlands in the winter, when we spent one day hiking in the snow and freezing in a remote cottage in Knoydart, then the next luxuriating in a hot-tub during a stay at a small five star hotel on a private island.
 Suffice to say, the latter still features prominently in some holidays but we’ve not had quite so many takers for the former!
 We continue to search for new and different experiences, from moonlit kayaking off the south-west of Ireland to a day with a creel fisherman in the north of Scotland; from whale-watching off the Isle of Mull to a guided visit to find Northumberland’s herd of wild cattle.

 Travelling far and wide

 Robert loves his cars, almost as much as his hat, so from the early days we have offered holidays including the hire of a classic or prestige vehicle and we love to try out and recommend different driving routes.
-We haven’t quite driven all the dead-end roads in Scotland yet, let-alone Ireland and England, but rest assured we are working on it.
+We haven’t quite driven all the dead-end roads in Scotland yet, let-alone Ireland, England and Wales, but rest assured we are working on it.
 Over the years we have learnt that many of our customers prefer to leave the car behind, so we have gradually expanded our range of train and public transport touring holidays, allowing relaxation while still travelling independently.
 We offer fly-drive trips, too – a great way to reach the Scottish and Irish islands and far-flung places when time is tight.

 Back to the beginning

 Finally, we sometimes get asked why we have a bird as our logo.
 Look closely and we hope you can identify it as a swallow.
-Whilst it has been re-designed recently, we have used it as an emblem since the very start.
+Whilst it has been re-designed, we have used it as an emblem since the very start.
 The designer originally chose it because swallows fly thousands of miles to return home to Scotland every summer.
 Appropriate, we thought.